 “Well, then, we’ll just have to wait and see what Midas has.”

-President Crow rode a Marine assault shuttle with full weapons loadouts down to the spaceport near the Zaltaen Royal Summer Castle.
-The Marine pilot complied with Zaltaen Air Traffic Control in every particular during the landing, not wanting to give the Zaltaens any reason to complain.
-To the Zaltaens, it was bad enough that she was coming down in a fully armed assault shuttle along with two armed fleet pinnaces.
-Her Secret Service personnel were augmented by two full squads of power armored Marines.
+President Crow rode a Marine assault shuttle down to the spaceport near the Zaltaen Royal Summer Castle.
+The Marine pilot complied with Zaltaen Air Traffic Control in every particular during the landing, not wanting to give the Zaltaens any reasons to complain.
+To the Zaltaens, it was bad enough that she was coming down in an assault shuttle.
+If that wasn’t bad enough, her Secret Service personnel were augmented by two full squads of Marines.

-The humans were soon led into the palace and through the winding, beautifully decorated hallways to the throne room.
+The human leaders were soon led into the palace and through the winding, beautifully decorated hallways to the throne room.
 The passageways of the palace were ornately but tastefully decorated.
 The native stone floors and walls gave the entire structure something of a look out of medieval ages, where the walls kept not only the elements out, but potential invaders as well.
 And knowing the little bit of Zaltaen history that Christina did know, she knew that the Zaltaens had fought their fair share of wars amongst themselves before their Unification.
 Their Unified Kingdom had been born before their people reached the rest of their solar system, let alone the stars.
-When the Zaltaens came upon the resort planet the Summer Palace was on their people had already been one kingdom for nearly two Terran centuries.

 Chief Planetary Officer Upton of the planet Sirius had the look of a man who was measuring the palace up, almost as if he were determining its real estate value.
 Likely the palace cost something on the order of tens of millions of Siriusian Credits, but that didn’t seem to faze Upton.
 The look in his eyes made it seem like he could buy the palace with the spare change in his couch.
 That and the glances he gave Supreme Chairwoman Sottosanti just about turned Crow’s stomach.
 Those too were the looks of someone looking over an objet d’art, as if Sottosanti were a prized treasure that he could purchase.